karlvr/consistent.js/README.md

 #### General
 * `parent()` returns the parent scope, or null if there is no parent scope.
 * `options(node)` returns the options object for the given node.

+### Scope properties

+The scope exposes some properties inside the `$` object, e.g. `scope.$.index`.

+* `index` the 0-based index of the given scope within a repeating section, or undefined if not in a repeating section.

 ### Consistent functions